Unleash/unleash/website/docs/reference/sdks/index.md

 The following section details the behavior of frontend / client-side SDKs when initializing and fetching flags with respect to network connectivity.

-When the SDK is initialized in the application, an in memory repository is setup and synchronized against the frontend API using the configured token and context.
+When the SDK is initialized in the application, an in-memory repository is set up and synchronized against the frontend API using the configured token and context.
 Note that the frontend API is hosted by either the Unleash Proxy/Edge or the upstream Unleash instance directly.

 1. All feature flag evaluation is performed by the Proxy/Edge or Unleash instance.
 A payload of all enabled flags and their variants (if applicable) is returned as a single request.
 Disabled flags are not included.